elfi-dev/elfi/docs/usage/BOLFI.rst

     logging.basicConfig(level=logging.INFO)

     # Set an arbitrary global seed to keep the randomly generated quantities the same
-    seed = 20170622
+    seed = 20170703
     np.random.seed(seed)

     import elfi

-Although BOLFI is best used with complicated simulators, we will use the familiar MA2 model introduced in the basic tutorial, and load it from ready-made examples:
+Although BOLFI is best used with complicated simulators, for demonstration purposes we will use the familiar MA2 model introduced in the basic tutorial, and load it from ready-made examples:

 .. code:: ipython3